Miyako, Fukuoka: History

 The area of Miyako was part of ancient Buzen Province, and as implied by its name, it was the site of the provincial capital and Buzen Kokubun-ji, both of which are located in the Toyosu neighborhood of the town.
 During the Edo Period, the area was part of the holdings of Kokura Domain.
 In 1866, during the Bakumatsu period, the forces of Chōshū Domain attacked and burned down Kokura Castle, forcing the domain to relocated its seat to a jin'ya constructed in Toyosu.
 In the early Meiji period, it was the location of a battlefield during the Akizuki Rebellion of 1876.

-The villages of Isayama, Kubo, and Kuroda within Miyako District, Fukuoka and the villages of Toyotsu, Harigo, Setsumaru, Higashisaikawa, Nishisaikawa, and Minamisaikawa within Nakatsu District, Fukuoka were established on May 1, 1889 with the creation of the modern municipalities system.
+The villages of Isayama, Kubo, and Kuroda within Miyako District, Fukuoka and the villages of Toyotsu, Harigo, Setsumaru, Higashisaikawa, Nishisaikawa, and Minamisaikawa within Nakatsu District, Fukuoka were established on May 1, 1889, with the creation of the modern municipalities system.
 Nakatsu District was absorbed by Miyako District in 1896.
-On February 1, 1905 Higashisaikawa, Nishisaikawa, and Minamisaikawa merged to become Saigawa Village, which was raised to town status on February 11, 1943.
-On April 10, 1943 Toyotsu annexed Setsumaru.
-Toyotsu then merged with Harigo on March 1, 1955 to from the town of Toyotsu.
+On February 1, 1905, Higashisaikawa, Nishisaikawa, and Minamisaikawa merged to become Saigawa Village, which was raised to town status on February 11, 1943.
+On April 10, 1943, Toyotsu annexed Setsumaru.
+Toyotsu then merged with Harigo on March 1, 1955, to form the town of Toyotsu.
 On the same day, Isayama, Kubō, and Kuroda merged to form Katsuyama Town.
-On March 20, 2006 Toyotsu, Saigawa, and Katsuyama merged to form the town of Miyako.
+On March 20, 2006, Toyotsu, Saigawa, and Katsuyama merged to form the town of Miyako.